 The music industry has a rich history in the North West providing a tool for expression, social and emotional well-being, and cultural identity.

-- Build sound engineering skills in live and studio settings
+- Develop and improve their sound engineering skills in live and studio settings

 Students will gain skills in:

 - Rehearse and perform music as part of a group

 - Develop technical and stagecraft skills

 - Expertise in creative fields